Osteoporosis causes your bones to become weaker and therefore more likely to break from only minor falls or injuries.

 If you have osteoporosis, your bones will have lost some of its minerals and will be less dense.
 You may hear this described as thinning of the bones, having brittle bones or having a reduced bone density.

-Osteoporosis affects over 3 million people in the UK and mainly affects older people, but can affect younger adults too.
+Osteoporosis affects over three million people in the UK and mainly affects older people, but can affect younger adults too.
 Every year, more than 500,000 people with osteoporosis go to hospital to have treatment for fragility fractures — bones that break after a fall from standing height or less.

 Osteoporosis is a chronic (long-term) condition that can be managed through medication and preventing fractures.

 There are no early symptoms of osteoporosis because you can't feel your bones getting weaker.
 It doesn’t cause aches or pains until you break a bone and then the pain is due solely to the fracture.

 In fact, osteoporosis is usually only detected when a bone fractures after a minor fall or sudden impact.
 In people without osteoporosis, a minor fall doesn’t usually cause a bone fracture, which is why these fractures in a person with osteoporosis are called fragility fractures.

 Bone fractures in older people can have lifelong consequences.
 Half of all people with a hip fracture stop being able to live independently due to resulting mobility problems.

 The most common injuries in people with osteoporosis are: